 Novelist Sue Taylor Grafton (1940-2017) was born on this day in Louisville, Kentucky.
 She helped popularize the mystery genre of the female private eye with her heroic character Kinsey Millhone who Grafton called "a stripped-down version of me."

 "If high heels were so wonderful, men would be wearing them," Grafton once observed.

 A film and television writer for a time, in 1982 she turned to detective stories following her divorce, beginning the Alphabet Mystery Series with A Is for Alibi.
 The book was a New York Times Bestseller and won the Anthony Award, which recognizes the best in mystery writing.

 "I chose the classic private eye genre because I like playing hardball with the boys," said the novelist who from the beginning planned to continue the series through the letter Z.

-A stickler for realism, Gafton does her own research, learning about murder and forensics, while owning the guns her heroine uses.
+A stickler for realism, Gafton did her own research, learning about murder and forensics, even owning the guns her heroine uses.

 "He'd forgotten just how addictive crime can be," she wrote in H Is for Homicide (1991).
 "Repeat offenders are motivated more by withdrawal symptoms than necessity."

-Her creative work celebrates a unique voice, a unique vision.
+Her creative work celebrated a unique voice, a unique vision.